 Jogja is well known as the cultural soul of Indonesia.

-Top Things to Do in Yogyakarta for Culture Lovers
+Yogyakarta Attractions and Top Things to Do for Culture Lovers

 For many years Yogyakarta has been a hub for culture and art as well as a leader in education since so many universities are located in its vicinity.
-Yogyakarta and the surrounding area actually hold the status of a special province which is still ruled by the sultan today.
-Jogja’s rich culture and history makes it the perfect place for culture lovers.
-So here are our top attractions for your Yogyakarta itinerary:
+Yogyakarta and the surrounding area hold the status of a special province which is still ruled by the sultan today.
+Jogja’s rich culture and history make it the perfect place for culture lovers.
+So here are our top attractions and things to do for your Yogyakarta itinerary:

 Visit the Buddhist and Hindu Temples: Borobudur and Prambanan

-Most people come to Yogyakarta, visiting Borobudur and Prambanan is at the top of the list of things to do in Yogyakarta.
+For most people who come to Yogyakarta, visiting Borobudur and Prambanan is at the top of the list of things to do in Yogyakarta.
 They come here to watch the sunrise in Borobudur (set your alarm clocks for 4 am guys) and watch the sunset in Prambanan.
-Both of these temples are worth your visit but if you don’t have enough time to see both, we would choose sunrise in Borobudur.
-Be aware that there will be many people around at that time, so if you prefer to visit the temples without the crowd, come at a different time.
+Both of these temples are worth your visit but if you don’t have enough time to do both of these attractions, we would choose sunrise in Borobudur.
+Be aware that there will be many people around at sunrise, so if you prefer to visit the temples without the crowd, come at a different time.

 Helpful Tip: You can get a combo ticket for both temples but only if you purchase the regular ticket and not the Borobudur sunrise ticket which is more expensive.
-Since this is probably the most popular attraction in Yogyakarta, there will be many people around during the Borobudur sunrise – so come early to get your spot and for fewer people in your shot, don’t choose the top floor but the one below it.
+Since this is probably the most popular attraction in Yogyakarta, there will be many people around during the Borobudur sunrise – so come early to find a good spot and for fewer people in your shot, don’t choose the top floor but the one below it.
 Also stay around after sunrise because there are better chances of getting some solo shots with beautiful light among the other photo-hungry tourists who fight their way to find the perfect selfie spot.

 Whether you’re into doing some shopping or just taking great pictures, Yogyakarta’s markets are definitely worth a visit and should be on your list of Yogyakarta attractions.
 If you are looking for a Yogyakarta shopping experience, head straight to Malioboro street.
 This street is packed with endless stands of clothes, bags, accessories and more.
 There are also many shops where you can find beautiful batik clothes and garments.
 Just next to Malioboro street you can find the Traditional Market Beringharjo.
 It is in fact a large compound with a few floors where you’ll find many clothes, souvenirs as well as fruit and veggie stands.
 We arrived there early but most of the stands were still close, so don’t come before 9 am if you want to experience the hectic market vibes.

 Discover Taman Sari Water Castle and Sumur Gumuling

 Taman Sari complex used to be the sultan’s royal garden as well as a meditation bathing and resting area.
-If you have a couple, of hours visit this beautiful complex for some photogenic Instagram photo ops, however, come early as possible otherwise, it is swarmed by tourists (opens at 9 am).
-After you finish exploring the compound, visit the underground mosque, Sumur Gumuling which is uniquely built and worth a visit if you are in area.
+If you have a couple of hours, visit this beautiful complex for some photogenic Instagram photo ops, however, come early as possible otherwise, it is swarmed by tourists (opens at 9 am).
+After you finish exploring the compound, visit the underground mosque, Sumur Gumuling, which is uniquely built and worth a visit if you are in area.
 It is very close to Taman Sari but you can easily get lost in the narrow graffitied alleys, so ask the locals for guidance.
 Both of these are a great addition to your Yogyakarta attractions.

 Go on a Graffiti Treasure Hunt

-There are so many charming corners and alleys all over Jogja that are just covered by intricate and beautiful street art so your mission (if you choose to accept it) is to find some of the most charming Yogyakarta street art.
+There are so many charming corners and alleys all over Jogja that are just covered with intricate and beautiful street art so your mission (if you choose to accept it) is to find some of the most charming Yogyakarta street art.
 Believe us, you’re going to enjoy this item on your list of things to do in Yogyakarta.
 If you are staying in Prawirotaman area (and you should), you’ll find many colorful murals and graffiti all around.
 Looking for interesting graffiti is always one of our favorite attractions in any destination we explore.

 Helpful Tip: Start with Prawirotaman and Prawirotaman II streets, cross the busiest street in the neighborhood, Jl Parangtritis, and stroll along Sartono street, Tirtodipuran street and the adjacent streets to find some local master pieces.

-We stayed at the Eco hotel Greenhost Boutique Hotel which is located, in our eyes, in the best area to stay at in Jogja.
+We stayed at the Eco hotel Greenhost Boutique Hotel which is located in the best area to stay at in Jogja, in our eyes.
 The hotel itself is lovely with a rooftop herb garden and a friendly staff (did we mention their awesome breakfasts?).
 At the end of the street you’ll find a charming traditional market (only in the early hours of the morning) and in the adjacent street, Prawirotaman, there are many great coffee shops and restaurants.
 The tiny streets of this neighborhood are also dotted by some Yogyakarta’s best street art (a top Yogyakarta attraction on our list).